culturedigitalskills/2024-digitisation-photogrammetry/episodes/photogrammetry-software.Rmd

 <iframe src="https://gltf-viewer.donmccurdy.com#kiosk=1&model=https://data.d4science.org/shub/E_azJzMVp6MENORnRUd0FEdElCa3g5WVBIdEQ5cldBUlJwOHkyYjRITHpTYmVUcFdIUDc1VzRhWTFGdWc5SytNVA==" style="width: 100%;" height="400px" bgColor="#dbdbdb" frameBorder="0"></iframe>

+### Adding real world scale

 ### Final Remarks

-During the whole process you will encounter more options and setting then the once described above.
+During the whole process you will encounter more options and setting then the ones described above.
 You can find a more complete and technical advice in [this document](https://www.3dflow.net/zephyr-doc/en/Extractingadensepointcloud.html).

 Or if you prefer it as a PDF file you can find it [here](https://3df-eu.fra1.digitaloceanspaces.com/zephyr-doc/3DF%20Zephyr%20Manual%207.500%20English.pdf)